1,000+ Opportunities

 Organizations eligible include: Minnesota-licensed family child care or licensed center-based child care programs School district or charter school early learning programs, including Early Childhood Special Education, Early Childhood Family Education, School Readiness and Voluntary Prekindergarten Head Start programs, including Tribal Head Start, Migrant Head Start and Early Head Start Institutions of higher education Community partnership nongovernmental organizations The grant period is now closed for 2026.

-Based on current listing details, eligibility includes: Individuals pursuing early childhood and family education degrees and credentials in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals pursuing early childhood and family education degrees and credentials in Minnesota.
+Confirm the full requirements in the official notice before applying.